tiffanywang3/flagger-app-mesh-demo/README.md

 Tools used for this demo include:

+* `eksctl` to create the cluster. `eksctl` is the official CLI tool created by Weaveworks for creating clusters on AWS.
-* `eksctl` to create the cluster, `eksctl enable repo` to install GitOps Operator tools (FluxCD, Helm Operator), `eksctl enable profile appmesh` to install:
+* `eksctl enable repo` to install GitOps Operator tools (FluxCD, Helm Operator)
+* `eksctl enable profile appmesh` to install:
     * Kubernetes custom resources: mesh, virtual nodes and virtual services
     * CRD controller: keeps the custom resources in sync with the App Mesh control plane
     * Admission controller: injects the Envoy sidecar and assigns pods to App Mesh virtual nodes